If you enjoy working with children, starting your own afterschool program can be an exciting and fulfilling venture.

 If you are new to the subject, research the internet for advice on running your particular type of program or contact the experts in teaching this topic.

 Lastly, you need to write the lesson plans.
-Each class should have a mini-goal, building toward the overarching goal of the semester.
+Each class should have a mini-goal, building toward the overarching goal of the afterschool activity.

 Note the materials and other provisions you will need for the individual classes and make sure you stay within budget.